karayabin/universe-snapshot/universe/Ling/Kit_PicassoWidget/README.md

 --------- default.php       # just an example, can be any name really...
 ----- js-init/
 --------- default.js        # can be any name, but it's the same name as a template
+----- css/                  # this directory contains the css code blocks to add to the chosen template
+--------- default.css       # can be any name, but it's the same name as a template
 ```